ShizukaDonaghue/melting-snowman/README.md

   <img src="docs/python-linter-font-styles.png" width="750">
 </details>

 <br>

+### Manual Testing
+Manual testing was conducted on the following elements in the game to verify that all the features functioned as expected and no issues were found.

+#### Welcome Screen
+*

+### User Stories Testing
+User stories were tested and addressed as follows:

 PLACE HOLDER FOR Implement basic manual testing procedures for code validation Implement exception/error handling to optimise the user experience

 PLACE HOLDER FOR Demonstrate, through screenshots, what the project outcomes are and how they have been met

 ### Resolved Bug
 When font styles were added to `word_to_guess` variable, underscores for letters which were yet to be guessed did not print in the terminal of the deployed website.
 The issue was not seen in Gitpod.
 Various methods were tested and found that the underscores did not print in the deployed website if the font style was bold unless a background colour was added.